 Both the nipple and areola help define the natural appearance of the breast.
 Research has shown higher patient satisfaction when the nipple is reconstructed after mastectomy and breast reconstruction.

 A successful nipple reconstruction procedure creates a new nipple, with natural-looking projection, size and shape.
 One of the most popular techniques is the local flap, in which tissue is transferred from an adjacent area to the nipple and areola.
-In many cases, when a local flap is used, the surgical nipple reconstruction is followed by nipple areolar tattooing to add pigment to the reconstructed area.
+In many cases, when a local flap is used.

 Dr. Hunsicker will aim to create a natural-looking nipple and areola.
 While dimensions of the nipple-areola complex vary, patients with average breast size usually have an areola that measures 4 – 5 centimeters in diameter.
 The nipple will have dimensions that are proportional to the areola.

 Learn More About Nipple Reconstruction in South Denver